ProwlEngine/Prowl/README.md

     </li>
     <li><a href="#roadmap">Roadmap</a></li>
     <li><a href="#contributing">Contributing</a></li>
-    # <li><a href="#acknowledgments">Acknowledgments</a></li>
+    <li><a href="#acknowledgments">Acknowledgments</a></li>
     <li><a href="#license">License</a></li>
     <li><a href="#dependencies">Dependencies</a></li>
     <li><a href="#screenshots">Screenshots</a></li>
   </ol>

 # About The Project
-Prowl is an open-source, **MIT-licensed** game engine developed in **pure C# in .NET 8**, (which suprisingly has **no runtime fees** believe it or not!).
+Prowl is an open-source, **MIT-licensed** game engine developed in **pure C# in .NET 8**, (which surprisingly has **no runtime fees** believe it or not!).
 It aims to provide a seamless transition for developers familiar with Unity by maintaining a similar API while also following KISS and staying as small and customizable as possible.
 This engine is intended to be customized to your needs, everything is written to be a "Minimal" Production-Ready Implementation.
-Ideally their will be plenty of Modules/Packages to expand on functionality for those who dont want (or unable) to expand the base engine.
+Ideally their will be plenty of Modules/Packages to expand on functionality for those who don't want (or are unable) to expand the base engine.

 ### [Join our Discord server!](https://discord.gg/BqnJ9Rn4sn)

-**Note:** The Engine is very young and far from production ready, being developed mainly by a single developer in his spare time. **And has only been tested and compiled for windows!**
+**Note:** The Engine is very young and far from production-ready, being developed mainly by a single developer in his spare time. **And has only been tested and compiled for Windows!**

 **Note:** Currently, the engine is using Raylib as a temporary base to speed up development, with plans to implement a custom-built API Agnostic backend later.

 ![Sponza and Flight Helmet screenshot](https://i.imgur.com/abJgJv7.png)
-<small>At the time of taking this screenshot, Materials could not be created nor modified in Editor so the PBR Textures are not correctly setup.</small>
+<small>At the time of taking this screenshot, Materials could not be created nor modified in Editor so the PBR Textures are not correctly set up.</small>

 # Features